Germanaz0/lrc-api/readme.md

 - Then in another terminal you need to execute `docker-compose exec php bash` you will be prompetd to a terminal.
 - In the php terminal, you need to execute `composer install`.
 - Then execute `php artisan migrate`
-- Then execute `php artisan db:seed --class=DummieDataSeeder`
+- This step is optional if you need dummie data `php artisan db:seed --class=DummieDataSeeder`

 Configure Laravel Passport: